-Editor’s Note: This essay contains spoilers from Season Five of Game of Thrones.
+Editor’s Note: This essay contains spoilers for HBO's Game of Thrones.

 I picked up A Game of Thrones, the first volume of George R.R.
 Martin’s fantasy epic A Song of Ice and Fire in the sweet spot between the fourth book’s release and the announcement of HBO’s now wildly popular TV adaptation.
 It paralleled my junior high obsession with The Lord of the Rings, but felt distinctly true to what I was experiencing in university.
 At the time, the unfeeling indifference of university had replaced the wise counselors of my youth; the purposeful quest dissolved into a blur of struggles and skirmishes.
 I read, hoping for resolution.